 You can go boondocking in a National Forest and enjoy being miles away from anyone!
 We included a generator as the first thing on our dry camping essentials list.

-With a great generator, you don’t have to worry about dead batteries or having minimal lighting.
+With the best camping generator, you don’t have to worry about dead batteries or having minimal lighting.
 Your camper generator can solve those problems for you.